Bitmovin Encoder Integration Guide

 When using Bitmovin encoding service, multi DRM packaging is possible through CPIX or SPEKE API integration with PallyCon KMS(Key Management Server).

-This document explains how to create DASH/HLS content with multi-DRM using examples written based on the Bitmovin Java SDK.
+This document explains how to create DASH/HLS content with multi-DRM using the Bitmovin Encoder SDK.

 Requirements